You will need to be a Super Administrator or a Product Editor to do this.

 Navigate to the create product screen

-Hover over the product icon in the menu and click the + next to product library.
+Hover over the product icon in the menu and click product library.
+Then click on new

 Add images of your product